ibrahim3c/ByteStore_FullStack/ByStore.Client/docs/frontendNotes.md

 # To Dos
-  when middle screen solve the shape of button of card do product list and product details and routing of them
+  solve spinner
+  check imagePlaceholder i think the url is not right check routing